Ian Hutchinson (motorcyclist): 2009: Padgett's HRC Honda

 After an extended off-season, Hutchinson signed for Padgett's Honda for the 2009 season.
 Hutchinson suffered a disappointing 2009 North West 200 Races, with two sixth places being his best results.
 However, the 2009 Isle of Man TT has been a different story, with Hutchinson claiming two of the three solo races so far.
 After a fourth in the rain-delayed opening race on Monday, Hutchinson won both the first race of the Supersport Junior TT and the TT Superstock, setting a lap record in the latter.

-The Senior TT brought disappointment to Hutchinson, who was heading for a podium finish until sliding off his bike due to oil on the track at Quarterbridge.
-The crash meant that he lost the chance to win the £10,000 prize money for the most successful rider of the week, which was won by Steve Plater.
+At the Senior TT, Hutchinson was heading for a podium finish until he slid off his bike due to oil on the track at Quarterbridge.
+He lost the chance to win the £10,000 prize money, which was won by Steve Plater.
 Hutchinson ended up second in the championship standings with 74 points; ten points behind Plater.

-The TT results saw him given an opportunity by Padgetts in the British Supersport Championship, joining the series at round five.
+The TT results saw Hutchinson given an opportunity by Padgetts in the British Supersport Championship, joining the series at round five.
 Despite missing the first four rounds, by round eight he was already up to eighth in the championship after four successive top seven finishes, the highlight being third at Mallory Park.

-The success continued at the Ulster Grand Prix in August where he won the Superstock race, also smashing the lap record.
+The success continued at the Ulster Grand Prix in August, where Hutchinson won the Superstock race, also smashing the lap record.
 He also claimed second in the first Supersport race, losing out to race winner Ryan Farquhar by just 0.001 seconds.
 Hutchinson also finished second and third in the two Superbike races and sixth in the second Supersport race.
 He also lapped the Dundrod Circuit at more than 133 mph during the first Superbike race, the fastest lap in the history of the Ulster Grand Prix, with only Conor Cummins recording a quicker lap, when competing at the Dundrod 150.